 The nylon NATO watch strap, seen earlier as 6B/2617, as specified by the military from at least 1973 onwards, under NSN 6645-99-124-2986, and from 1992 there are actually two NATO stock numbers allocated to this item: Army/Navy NSN 6645-99-124-2986 and RAF NSN 6645-99-527-7059.

 Through common usage, the full NATO NSN 6645-99-124-2986 for this strap is abbreviated to just NATO strap.

 The current Defence Standard specification illustrates the requirements of this NATO watch strap.
 It was initially specified in Def Stan 66-15 (Part 1) Issue 1 – Strap (Nylon) dated 30 November 1973.

+The drawing below draws heavily on the dimensions of the 1954 6B/2617 strap, as all dimensions are identical except for the width.

 The commonly called NATO strap has several written characteristics, and probably many more unwritten characteristics.

 The actual military specification strap comes in only one colour (Admiralty Grey) and one width (20mm).
 The hardware specification is chrome plated brass with a recessed buckle to receive the tongue.
 Length 280mm, width 20mm, thickness 1.2mm.

 It is currently defined in Ministry of Defence, Defence Standard 66-47 as Strap,Wrist Watch.